 Tips for Healthy Screen Time

-That's the bad news.
+All of the above is bad news.
 Now, here's the good news.
 It's usually pretty easy to get kids to limit their electronic entertainment time.
 It just takes a little more involvement from you as a parent.
 Here are some suggested tips:

 - Turn the television off during dinnertime.